gDoe24/tattoo-api/backend/README.md

 > The tattoo artist's email address

 **image_link** `string`
-> Link to the primary image for the tattooer
+> Link to the primary image of the tattooer

 **instagram_link** `string`
 > Link to the tattoo artist's instagram